tangbyron/tangbyron.github.io/_posts/2025-11-22-recursive-lm-code-execution.md

 In the system prompt, we provide research heuristics like "go broad and then narrow".
 Sounds easy to do, but hard when the agent is bound to using search tools turn by turn.
 With code execution, it's suddenly possible!
 The code below allows the agent to review 500 docs in 1.3 seconds.
-Theres something...magically pragmatic to see the LLM implement code to "count" the number of authors, to satisfy the search requirement.
+There's something...magically pragmatic to see the LLM implement code to "count" the number of authors, to satisfy the search requirement.
 Not very elegant, but it works!

 ```python
 results = bm25_search('article online learning educational technology platform teaching methods digital classroom 2010 2011 2012 2013 2014 2015 2016', bm25, docids, k=500)